pylonide/pylon/README.md

 `sm` always works on your program sub-tree other than pulling things in from the cache.

+To view help info for cloud9 use:

+    sm help

+To view usage info for `sm` use:

+    sm -h

 ## Open Source Projects Used

 The Cloud9 IDE couldn't be this cool if it weren't for the wildly productive